fossfreedom/indicator-sysmonitor/README.md

 Indicator-SysMonitor - v0.7.0
 ===================
-An Application Indicator showing memory, temperature, network speed, cpu usage, public IP address and internet connection status .
+An Application Indicator showing memory, network speed, cpu usage, public IP address and internet connection status .

 Works with Unity, Xubuntu, Gnome-Shell + app-indicator extension together with any other desktop environments that support AppIndicators.